w3c/automotive-viss2/tools/DomainConversionTool/README.md

 The creation of this file has been done "off line" previously by the DCT.
 The input to DCT for how to generate this data structure comes from three YAML files:
 * A file containing the description of signals for the northbound side (VSS domain).
-* A file containing the description of signals for the northbound side (Vehicle domain).
+* A file containing the description of signals for the southbound side (Vehicle domain).
 * A file containing a mapping of signals from respective domain.

 The description must use the syntax as specified by VSS.
 It can contain a complete tree with branches, or only the leaf nodes.